List-Decodable Sparse Mean Estimation via Difference-of-Pairs Filtering: Introduction

 \begin{restatable}[List-Decodable Sparse Mean Estimation]{theorem}{LDLsparse} Let $t$ be an integer power of two.
 Let $D$ be a distribution over $\mathbb{R}^n$ {with $k$-sparse mean $\mu$. } Suppose that $D$ has $t$-th moments $d$-certifiably bounded in $k$-sparse directions by $M$ for some $d=O(t)$ (cf.\ \Cref{def:bounded-moments-k-sparse}) and subexponential tails in the standard basis directions.
 There is an algorithm which, given $\alpha$, $M$, $t$, $k$, and a $(1{-}\alpha)$-corrupted set of $m = (t k \log n)^{O(t)}~\max(1, M^{-2})/\alpha$ samples from $D$, runs in time $\poly(mn^t)$ and returns a vector $\hat{\mu}\in \R^n$ such that with probability $\Omega(\alpha)$ it is the case that $\norm{\hat{\mu} - \mu}_{2} = O_t( M^{1/t}/\alpha^{O(1)/t})$. \end{restatable}

-Note that with high probability over the inliers and for any choice of outliers, with probability $\Omega(\alpha)$ over the internal randomness of the algorithm, the algorithm of Theorem~\ref{thm:LDL-sparse} outputs an estimate $\hat{\mu}$ close to $\mu$.
+Note that with high probability over the inliers and for any choice of outliers, with probability $\Omega(\alpha)$ over the internal randomness of our algorithm, we find an estimate $\hat{\mu}$ close to $\mu$.
 By running our algorithm $O(1/\alpha)$ times, we can generate a list of size $O(1/\alpha)$ such that with probability $0.9$ the list contains the desired estimate $\hat{\mu}$.

 Notably, for the important special case of Gaussian $\cN(\mu,I)$ inliers, our algorithm achieves the information-theoretically optimal error rate.
 This is because $\cN(\mu, I)$ has its $t$-th moment certifiably bounded by $t^{t/2}$ in all directions.
 Specifically, for a large enough constant $C > 0$, we obtain the following result: Given $\alpha$, $t$, and a $(1- \alpha$)-corrupted set of $m \geq (t k \log n)^{Ct}$ samples from $\cN(\mu,I)$ for a $k$-sparse vector $\mu$, our algorithm runs in time $\poly(mn^t)$ and with probability $\Omega(\alpha)$ outputs a vector $\widehat{\mu}$ such that $\|\widehat{\mu} - \mu\|_2 \leq O(\sqrt{t}/\alpha^{C/t})$.
 Thus, by taking $t = C\log(1/\alpha)$, we obtain the optimal error of $\Theta (\sqrt{\log(1/\alpha)})$ in quasi-polynomial sample and time complexity.